-In this post, I will explain you very basic about Multi-version concurrency control and explain you to how MVCC works.
+In this post, I am sharing a basic note about Multi-version concurrency control and explain how MVCC works.

-Guys, you can find lots of theory and research on MVCC but here I am going to explain this theory with easy examples.
+Guys, you can find lots of theory and research on MVCC, but here I shared this theory by giving an easy example

-Very simple, ” One record has multiple version “.
+Very simple, ” One record has multiple versions “.

 User A —-> inserted one record with ID 1. (stored this into one data page.)

 User B —-> update record for ID 1.

 One record inserted and updated by another user.

 First inserted, an old version of the record changed by the new update statement and become a new version of the record.
 But the new version of the record added separately in the data page.